-The great majority of the Magar practice ethnic religions, while the minority are practicing Hindus.
-Like other Magar groups, Hinduism has greatly influenced the Eastern Magar.
+The majority of Magar people practice ethnic religions, while the minority are practicing Hindus.
+Like other Magar groups, Hinduism has greatly influenced the Magar families and leaders.
 Many now worship the three major Hindu gods: Brahma (creator of the universe), Vishnu (protector and preserver of the worlds), and Shiva (the destroyer), as well as a host of other deities.

 What Are Their Needs?

-Intercession is the key to breaking down the strongholds over these tribes and seeing them reached with the Light of the glorious Gospel.
+Intercession is the key to breaking down the spiritual strongholds over the Magar people and seeing them reached with the light of Christ.

-* Pray that the Lord of the harvest will thrust forth laborers into Nepal.
+Pray that the Lord of the harvest will thrust forth laborers into Bangladesh.

-* Pray that the Holy Spirit will open the hearts of Nepal's governmental leaders to the Gospel.
+Pray that the Holy Spirit will open the hearts of governmental leaders in Bangladesh to the gospel.

 Ask Almighty God to raise up prayer teams who will begin breaking up the soil through worship and intercession.

 Pray for the Lord Jesus to reveal His gospel to families and clans that will result in church planting movements that will influence people and government.

 Joshua Project data is drawn from many sources and of varying accuracy depending on source and editorial decisions.
 Populations are scaled to the current year.
 Other data may have varying ages.
 We welcome suggested updates.

 A displayed zero can mean true zero, a very small rounded number or sometimes unknown.
 Blanks mean an unknown value.